cmintert/Abyssal_TTRPG/Ship_Prompt_Templates.md

 - Missile and torpedo weapons include the launchers as part of the weapon system.
 - Missile and torpedo magazines are separate Components and not weapons.
 - Missile and torpedo launchers have a number of simultaneous loaded missiles or torpedoes, and a maxG Value as a special property.
+- Torpedoes have a continuous burn time of up to 4 hours with an acceleration of up to 8G.
+- Long Range Missiles have a maximum range of long range, 20G acceleration, 30s burst time.
+- Short Range Missiles have a maximum range of near range, 50G acceleration, 10s burst time.
+- All other weapons have a maximum range of close quarter against moving targets.

 ## Format the output as a Python dictionary with the following fields: